REDLINEv.04.2026

 Analytics-first CLM at similar enterprise tier.
 Better reporting depth; workflow engine is thinner.
 Right choice when your legal team's primary value-add is data surfaced to finance.

 Mid-market CLM with stronger AI extraction baseline.
-Right choice for teams that want strong AI capabilities at $30k-$100k/year rather than $100k+.
+Right choice for teams that want strong AI capabilities at the mid-market tier rather than the enterprise tier.
 Lighter workflow engine.

-SMB-to-mid-market CLM at roughly 1/10th the cost of Ironclad for smaller teams. $29/user/month.
-Not a match for enterprise complexity, but covers 80% of use cases for companies under $100M revenue.
+Self-serve-tier through mid-market-tier CLM.
+Substantially cheaper than enterprise-tier Ironclad for smaller teams.
+Not a match for enterprise complexity, but covers a large portion of use cases for companies under roughly $100M revenue.

 Fast-growing mid-market CLM.
-Mid-market pricing, modern UX, active AI roadmap.
-Right choice for pre-IPO companies wanting CLM without enterprise price.
+Mid-market tier pricing, modern UX, active AI roadmap.
+Right choice for pre-IPO companies wanting CLM without enterprise-tier price.

 For teams that need powerful AI contract review without CLM workflow.
 Harvey for BigLaw-scale complex review; Robin AI for contract-review-first mid-market workflows.